adie1717/capstoneproject-2022/README.md

 - Which counties in CA should EV manufacturers focus their marketing?
 - Should EV manufacturers be encouraging implementation of incentives to drive sales?

+### Communication Protocols
+Team members used Slack, shared Google files, and GitHub to communicate
+- Using `@` to mention specific members or for urgent messages in Slack
+- Commenting on shared Google files to mark any changes
+- Using commit messages to explain changes made by other devs
+  - Each team member owns an individual branch
+  - Pull requests reviewed by at least one team member prior to merging into the main branch
+    - This additional level of review helped with managing changes

 ## Data Collection and Cleaning
 - Found CA incentives data on [driveclean.ca.gov](https://driveclean.ca.gov/search-incentives)